bakku/linux-setup-scripts/README.md

-# linux-setup-scripts
+# Linux Setup Scripts

-my setup scripts to set up a new machine
+These are a set of scripts to quickly set up a linux dev machine

+- basic_setup.sh